wsmoses/Tapir-Clang/README.md

 # Cilk-Clang

-This version of Clang supports the '_Cilk_spawn' and '_Cilk_sync' keywords.
-These keywords don't quite work the same way as they do in Cilk.
-In particular, the '_Cilk_spawn' keyword supports spawning a statement.
-Suppose, for example, that you wrote the following in Cilk
+This version of Clang supports the '_Cilk_spawn', '_Cilk_sync', and '_Cilk_for' keywords from Cilk.
+In particular, this version of Clang supports the use of _Cilk_spawn before a function call in a statement, an assignment, or a declaration, as in the following examples:

-proper:
+_Cilk_spawn foo(n);

-x = _Cilk_spawn fib(n-1);
+x = _Cilk_spawn foo(n);

-In this version of Clang, you would write this:
+int x = _Cilk_spawn foo(n);

-_Cilk_spawn x = fib(n-1);
+When spawning a function call, the call arguments and function arguments are evaluated before the spawn occurs.
+When spawning an assignment or declaration, the LHS is also evaluated before the spawn occurs.

-Alternatively, you could write this:
+For convenience, this version of Clang allows _Cilk_spawn to spawn an arbitrary statement, as follows:

-_Cilk_spawn { x = fib(n-1); }
+_Cilk_spawn { x = foo(n); }

-In the future, we'll add support for _Cilk_for and spawning of declarations.
-For now, however, this version of Clang should allow us to compile Cilk code into parallel LLVM IR with relatively little modification to that Cilk code.
+Please use this syntax with caution!
+When spawning an arbitrary statement, the spawn occurs before the evaluation of any part of the spawned statement.
+Furthermore, some statements, such as goto, are not legal to spawn.
+In the future, we will add checks to catch illegal uses of _Cilk_spawn.